arithran/vim-pizza/README.md

 ## Installation
-Just download the files and copy them into you `~/.vim` directory.
+Just download the files and copy them into your `~/.vim` directory.
 ## Want to collaborate?
 Do what ever you want with this.